For a free demo, questions about DB-Harbour,

 Security

-When enabling users to connect and execute statements on multiple databases simultaneously, it is most important to guarantee a very high level of security.
-In the Oracle database backend, multiple different schemas are used to ensure separation of duties and data isolation.
+When enabling users to execute statements across multiple databases simultaneously, ensuring a high level of security is crucial.
+In the Oracle backend, multiple schemas are used to enforce separation of duties and strict data isolation.

 Additional Features